yannick-cw/poc_analyzer/README.md

 Furthermore we tried to keep away from any blocking operations and comply to the [reactive manifesto.](http://www.reactivemanifesto.org/)

 First we extracted the json data from reddit with the help of a python [script](https://github.com/peoplma/subredditarchive).
-After that the data is processed through multiple microservices, each communicating via a REST api.
+After that the data is processed through multiple microservices, each communicating via a REST API.

 #### [The Importer](https://github.com/yannick-cw/poc-importer)
 The importer reads in the json files from a directory and then processes them in a streaming fashion with [Akka Streams](http://doc.akka.io/docs/akka/2.4.7/scala/stream/index.html).
- First each post from the parent post is is desirialized into an internal object representation, than it is sanitized, grouped into bulks and finally stored to an [elasticsearch](https://www.elastic.co/products/elasticsearch) database running in a docker container.
+ First each post from the parent post is is deserialized into an internal object representation, than it is sanitized, grouped into bulks and finally stored to an [elasticsearch](https://www.elastic.co/products/elasticsearch) database running in a docker container.

 #### [The Cleaner](https://github.com/yannick-cw/poc_cleaner)
 `endpoint: /clean    `